xizon/funda-ui/packages/MultipleSelect/README.md

 ## Implement the option to save other data

-Use the `appendControl` property to extend the settings.
-At the same time, each option adds the attribute `appendControlCallback`.
+Use the `extendedContent` field to extend the options.

 ```js